bottledcode/RFC/drafts/function-autoloading.md

 ## Proposal

-Before getting into the details, there are a few terms worth acknowledging so that the proposal can be easily discussed without getting confused:

-1. **Defined function**: A function that the engine has knowledge of, such as in a previously included/required file.
-2. **Undefined function**: A function that the engine does not have knowledge of.
-3. **Function autoloading**: The process of loading a function that is not defined.
-4. **Written function**: A function that exists in a file that the engine may or may not have knowledge of.
-5. **Local scope**: The current namespace
-6. **Global scope**: The global namespace (`\`)

-The suggested change would be pretty straightforward and backwards-compatible:

-1. Add two new constants to spl: SPL_AUTOLOAD_CLASS, SPL_AUTOLOAD_FUNCTION.
+This RFC proposes to add two new constants to the SPL extension: `SPL_AUTOLOAD_CLASS`, `SPL_AUTOLOAD_FUNCTION`.
-2. Add a fourth optional parameter for spl_autoload_register, with a default value of SPL_AUTOLOAD_CLASS.
-3. The type for the missing token should also be passed to the $autoload_function callback as a second param. (e.g., SPL_AUTOLOAD_CLASS for classes, SPL_AUTOLOAD_FUNCTION for functions)
-4. Change the current class autoloading to only call the autoloaders which match with the SPL_AUTOLOAD_CLASS types.
-5. Add the function autoloading to only call the autoloaders which match with the SPL_AUTOLOAD_FUNCTION types.
+These constants may be passed to `spl_autoload_register` as the fourth parameter to register an autoloader for classes or functions, respectively.

 There won’t be any changes to the current autoloading mechanism when it comes to classes.
-However, if a function

-1. is called in a fully qualified form (e.g., a `use` statement or `\` prefix is used),
-2. is not defined,
-3. and an autoloader is registered with the SPL_AUTOLOAD_FUNCTION type

-then the autoloader will be called with the function name, with its original case as the first parameter (with the initial slash removed) and SPL_AUTOLOAD_FUNCTION as the second parameter.

-However, if a function

-1. is called in an unqualified form (e.g., `strlen()`),
-2. is not defined locally
-3. and an autoloader is registered with the SPL_AUTOLOAD_FUNCTION type
+### Function Autoloading

-then the autoloader will be called, with its original case, with the current namespace prepended to the function name.
+The function autoloader will be called with the fully qualified undefined function name.
-If the autoloader chooses to look up the "basename" of the function, it may do so.
+This will allow the function autoloader to determine how to load or generate the function.

+PHP allows programmers to call an unqualified function name.
-If the function is still undefined in the local scope, then it will fall back to the global scope—unless the local scope is the global scope.
+Traditionally, this means that PHP would first search in the current namespace for the function and then fall back to the global namespace if the function is not found.
+This behavior will be preserved.
+However, the function autoloader will be called **only once** for the current namespace;
-The function autoloader will not be called again.
+thus, the function autoloader will not be called again if the function is found in the global namespace.

-This provides an opportunity
-for an autoloader to check for the existence of a function in the local scope and define it, as well as defer to the global scope if it is not defined.

 Example "`PSR-4-style`" (except the last part of the namespace is the file it is in) function autoloader: